wendyauca/E-Portfolio/portfolio1-process-analysis.md

 ### Reflection

 I chose this artefact because it helped me understand the different techniques used in process analysis.
 I learned that analysing a process is not only about describing it but also about identifying problems and improving it.
 This changed my understanding because I now see that different techniques can be used depending on the situation.
 This is important in real organisations, where choosing the right method can improve efficiency and support better decision making.
-### Reflection

-I chose this artefact because I found very inportant how process analysis fits into the BPM lifecycle.
-Before, I only saw it as analysing steps, but now I see it as part of continuous improvement.
-This changed my understanding because now I realise that process analysis supports redesign and decision making.
-This is critical in real organisations, where improving processes helps to achieve better performance and results.
 ## References

 Dumas, M, La Rosa, M, Mendling, J & Reijers, HA 2018, *Fundamentals of Business Process Management*, Springer.